jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ramiro-lopez-on.md

 path: /interview/ramiro-lopez
 title: RAMIRO LOPEZ on the best job in the world
 date: 2018-06-06T02:37:56.081Z
-description: A look into the Spaniard's inspirations and evolving sound.
+description: A look into the Spaniard's inspirations and evolving sound...
 featuredImage: /img/ramiro-lopez.jpg
 ---
 _We caught up with the Spanish techno sensation, as he prepares for a double header of parties during Sydney's VIVID light festival on Saturday._